 (c) give directions for the further conduct of the proceedings.

 [Rule 5 inserted in Gazette 5 Apr 1991 p.
-1399.]
+1399; amended in Gazette 28 Jun 2011 p.
+2552.]

 6. Offer without prejudice

 An offer made in accordance with this Order shall be taken to have been made without prejudice, unless the notice of offer otherwise provides.